tomer-openfin/os-launchpad/README.md

 ## Getting started

 1. Clone this repository

+Now set your `node` version.
+The version we're standardizing is in the `.nvmrc` file.
+If you're using [`nvm`](https://github.com/creationix/nvm) (which we recommenend that you do), you can simply `cd` into this directory and type `nvm use`.
+After that, continue with the next steps:

 2. `npm i`
 3. `npm start`

-_(alternatively, you can run the application and OpenFin separately by doing the following:)_
+_alternatively, you can run the application and OpenFin separately by doing the following:_

 1. `npm run dev`
 2. `npm run openfin`